 Call Service Experts Heating & Air Conditioning at 614-334-3192 to purchase one.
 Ask our techs about our economical Wi-Fi carbon monoxide detectors.

-- If you currently have a carbon monoxide detector, frequently check or put in new batteries.
-You should test batteries every season, and get a new system every three to five years.
+- If you currently have a carbon monoxide detector, frequently check or replace the batteries.
+You should test batteries every 90 days, and replace the alarm every three to five years.

-- If your carbon monoxide detector alerts you to danger, leave your house right away and dial 911.
+- If your carbon monoxide sensor sounds, leave your house right away and dial 911.

 Keep Your Family Safe with Help from Stevenson Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the recommended actions your home can be guarded from the hazardous gas.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your home can be guarded from the hazardous gas.
 Take the precautions and call Service Experts Heating & Air Conditioning at 614-334-3192 to learn more.